 Yotam’s been guiding at Flatdogs since 2006 and has built up a fantastic knowledge of the bush around him.
 Just as comfortable with tracks and spoor as mammal behaviour and birds, he loves being on safari and finds plenty of interesting sightings whatever the time of year.
 Before becoming a guide, he worked in Flatdogs’ kitchen and restaurant, and gained a diploma in Hotel Operations and Management via a UK-based distance learning programme.

-Kennedy is new here this year but has been guiding since 2003 and passed his walking exam in 2006.
+Kennedy has been guiding since 2003 and passed his walking exam in 2006.
 He loves the Luangwa and especially likes to be on the ground guiding walking safaris getting down with the small stuff!
 Kennedy took an early interest in wildlife and has been a member of the the Wildlife Conservation Society of Zambia since secondary school and so was destined to become a guide.

-Jonathan joined Flatdogs in 2013 and soon afterwards gained his grade 2 guiding license. this was an ambition of his since a very early age.
-We are very pleased to have Jonathan as part of the guiding team as he adds a real enthusiasm to the camp.
-Jonathan loves kids and some repeat guests’ children consider him like a second father!
-And heaven forbid they don’t get him as their guide!!!
+Jonathan joined Flatdogs in 2013 and soon afterwards gained his grade 2 guiding license.
+To be a safari guide was an ambition of his since a very early age.
+We are very pleased to have Jonathan as part of the guiding team as he adds a real enthusiasm and has an inquiring mind.
+Jonathan loves kids and some repeat guests’ children consider him to be a second but way cooler bush Dad!
+His own kids think he’s pretty cool too!

 Chris joined the original Flatdogs team in 1999 as a builder, then when camp was finished and ready to open he started as a waiter alongside Yotam before deciding to take a few years training to be a safari guide.
 He finally rejoined the team full time in 2022 and has brought with him a wonderful laugh and some excellent knowledge so we are very grateful he has chosen to come back to the fold and come home to Flatdogs!